allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 = Troubleshooting other problems with daily doses

 == Your child dislikes the taste:
-- *Masking:* Mix the dose with strong flavours like chocolate pudding, apple sauce, cranberry juice, ketchup.
+- *Masking:* Mix the dose with strong flavours like chocolate pudding, apple sauce, cranberry juice, ketchup, etc.
 - *Temperature:* Cold foods hide taste better.

-For older childen
-- Recommend against hiding doses from them, which can lead to mistrust
+- For older children, we recommend against hiding doses from them.
+This can lead to mistrust.
-- Use a rewards chart
+  - Use a rewards chart ...

 == Other
+- TBD

 #pagebreak()
 #align(center)[